Inkaar (2013 film)

 Inkaar is a 2013 Indian romantic thriller film directed by Sudhir Mishra and Jay Dev Banerjee produced by Viacom18 Motion Pictures, starring Arjun Rampal and Chitrangada Singh in the lead roles.
 Shantanu Moitra has composed the music for the film.
 Deepti Naval, Vipin Sharma, and Gaurav Dwivedi are featured in supporting roles.
 The film was produced and distributed under the Viacom 18 Motion Pictures and the Tipping Point Films banners.
+It is a remake of the 1986 film Sheesha.

 The film deals with sexual harassment in a corporate setting following the story of Rahul Verma, the CEO of an advertising agency, who has to follow the lawsuit of sexual harassment filed by Maya Luthra, his protégé.
 The two are battling for the top job of the company.
 A committee is set up by the agency to hear both sides of the story and work through lies and accusations to find out the truth.

 The development of the film commenced in 2011.
 The movie was completed in early 2012 and was titled "Inkaar."
 It was scheduled to release in May but conflicts started rising over the title of the movie, which delayed its release.
 After a lot of options, "Kaam" was chosen as the title but ultimately "Inkaar" was finalised to be the title.

 After the title conflict was resolved, the release date of the movie was delayed to 2013.
 The movie was released on 18 January 2013.
 The film received positive to mixed responses but the performances of the lead pair and the direction of Sudhir Mishra earned positive reviews from critics.
 The movie grossed ₹92.3 million in the first week.